-In contrast with older hair transplant techniques, which left patients with a long, linear incision and painful wound after surgery, today’s advanced follicular unit extraction (FUE) hair restoration surgeries do not involve painful incisions, stitches, staples or scars.
+In contrast with older hair transplant techniques, which left patients with a long, linear incision and painful wound after surgery, today’s advanced follicular unit excision (FUE) hair restoration surgeries do not involve painful incisions, stitches, staples or scars.
 However, your recovery will involve taking excellent care of tiny hair graft sites, and preventing damage or infection to these sites is crucial in the immediate post-procedure healing phase.
 Here is our comprehensive guide to what to expect as you recover from a hair transplant surgery.

 The Early Stages Are the Most Important